Deadleg/Deadleg.github.io/_drafts/yet-another-introduction-to-LaTeX.md

     {% highlight latex %}
     \begin{environment_name}
         %put stuff here
-    \end{rulename}
+    \end{environment_name}
     {% endhighlight %}

-Any content between these statements will have the rules define by rulename.
+Any content between these statements will have the rules define by `environment_name`.
+An example could be bullet pointed list, which looks like

+    {% highlight latex %}
+    \begin{itemize}
+        \item item 1
+        \item item 2
+    \end{itemize}
+    {% endhighlight %}

+The \item command becomes available in the `itemize`, and most if not all list-type environments.
+It tells LaTeX what this is a list item, so format it according to the `itemize` rules which simply adds a bullet point to the front of the text.

 This comes up everywhere in LaTeX, so you will quickly become acquainted with it.

 ### Content